anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Proof of Concept Code available

+From IETF draft 06 -> IETF draft 07:

+* WGLC resulted in a removal of the voucher enhancements completely from this document to RFC 8366bis, containing all enhancements and augmentations of the voucher, including the voucher-request as well as the tree diagrams
+* smaller editorial corrections

 From IETF draft 05 -> IETF draft 06:

 * Update of list of reviewers
 * Issue #67, shortened the pledge endpoints to prepare for constraint deployments
 * Included table for new endpoints on the registrar in the overview of the registrar-agent
-* addressed review comments from SECDIR early review
+* addressed review comments from SECDIR early review (terminology clarifications, editorial improvements)
-* addressed review comments from IOTDIR early review
+* addressed review comments from IOTDIR early review (terminology clarifications, editorial improvements)

 From IETF draft 04 -> IETF draft 05: